UUcoffeeCup

 Go to LIACUU.org for more information.

-Phil Kennelty-Cohen is the SNUUC LIAC Representative.
+Phil Kennelty is the SNUUC LIAC Representative.

 Contact Phil for more LIAC information, philkennelty@gmail.com